vcuse/elefante/Test Code/Python/vcupycobot_api.md

     - A Boolean value:
         - `True`, if the position of the joint matches the expected angle;
         - `False`, if the position of the joint does not match the expected angle.
+- **Exceptions**:
+    - Raises an exception when the cobot's angles cannot be read.
+(A symptom of not being connected to ATOM.)
+    - Raises a ValueError exception if the expected angle is not within the joint's range of movement.
 - **Usage Examples**:
     - `while not vcupycobot.angle_in_position(mc, 1, angle):`
     - `if vcupycobot.angles_in_position(cobot, 2, 0):`